react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 :::note

-This is not a breaking change.
+This is technically not a breaking change.
 It's not required to use this API and your existing code will continue to work as before.
 You can incrementally adopt this API for new screens to get proper types for `route` object in various callbacks such as `options`, `listeners`, etc.

 :::